SuperSaiyajinStackZ/PKCount/README.md

 You can find the Source to the 3DS version [here](https://github.com/SuperSaiyajinStackZ/PKCount/3DS/).

-I hope you enjoy this simple and basic app. ~StackZ
+I hope you enjoy this simple and basic app. ~SuperSaiyajinStackZ

 **Credits are inside the readme of each version.**